Turn down for huat! This CNY, we’re bingeing on yuzu pineapple tarts, yusheng fish skin, pineapple lava cookies and more.

 Pineapple Tarts Singapore, available online

-Janice Wong is a name synonymous with fancy chocolate, and the local dessert maestro doesn’t disappoint with her offerings for the Year of the Ox.
-There’s the chocolate koi that’s hand-painted, coated in single-origin dark chocolate and filled with praline feuilletine and candied orange.
-Additionally, snacks come in varieties such as chocolate bak kwa cookies, chocolate pineapple balls and love letters with hazelnut dip.
-Best of all, you can gift CNY hampers to your loved ones!
-They’re filled with cookies, pineapple tarts, tea tins and even wine or champagne.
+Janice Wong is a name synonymous with fancy chocolate, and the local dessert maestro doesn’t disappoint with her offerings for the Year of the Tiger.
+The iconic chocolate koi returns as a hand-painted beauty coated in single-origin dark chocolate and filled with praline feuilletine and popping candy.
+Don’t forget to load up on snacks like love letters with a creamy hazelnut dip, candied orange shortbread cookies, and chocolate espresso cookies.

 Janice Wong, available online and at multiple locations including Paragon and Raffles City